-XXIII Use of Board Committees
+XXIII Use of Board committees

 The Board established the Audit Committee in 1994.
-Its terms of reference and report for 2008 are on pages 21 and 22.
+Its terms of reference and report for 2009 are on pages 21 and 22.

-XXIV Remuneration Committees
+XXIV Remuneration committees

 The Board is of the opinion that a remuneration committee is not required because the Company is majority-owned by the international DKSH Group of Switzerland, which has its own world-wide remuneration policy for executive directors (see also Part 1, section B).

-The Board proposed the fees payable to non-executive directors based on the results of the annual Malaysian Board Remuneration Survey.
+The Board proposed the fees payable to non-executive directors based on the results of the Malaysian Board Remuneration Survey.
 These fees are approved each year by the shareholders at the annual general meeting.
-During the financial year ended December 31, 2008, the remuneration of executive and non executive directors is indicated in the table below.
+During the financial year ended December 31, 2009, the remuneration of non executive and executive directors is indicated in the table below:

-Other Information
+Other information

-Sanctions and/or Penalties Imposed
+Sanctions and/or penalties imposed